SECRET-GUEST/tsp-solver/README.md

 4. "TSP_solver_comparison.py": Evaluates performance of multiple TSP algorithms, comparing L-BFGS-B, genetic algorithm, and Google Maps API, with analysis on time and quality.

+## :scroll: License

+This repository is released under the [MIT License](LICENSE).
+Please see the `LICENSE` file for more information.

+## :question: Support & Questions

+If you have any questions or need support, please feel free to open an issue or join my twitter.